 Smoking, use of e-cigarettes, personal vaporizers or electronic nicotine delivery systems, smokeless tobacco or use of any other tobacco product is prohibited in all campus buildings and on all campus grounds.
-Tobacco products are not to be sold on campus.
 Open-flame devices are not permitted in residence hall rooms.
-Candles, oil lamps, incense or similar open-flame devices left unattended could start a fire.
+Candles, oil lamps, incense or similar openflame devices left unattended could start a fire.
 Improper use of extension cords is another major source of residence fires.
 Using "octopuses' could result in overloading of circuits or a fire.